 The Meeting Participants window offers control over most aspects of your meeting and those attending.
 Zoom has a 10 minute long video that is recommended viewing for all meeting chairs who host meetings and anyone who plans to co-host a meeting at any time.

 Having tech-savvy hosts/ co-hosts on a PC desktop or laptop can make all the difference.
-A PC has more effective scrolling/clicking than on a tablet or phone.
+A PC has more effective scrolling/clicking than on a tablet or phone, and since April 8, users on a PC have access to a security tab in the host tool bar (see In-meeting security options or view an overview video here.
 If disruptors are cut off immediately and relentlessly, they tire quickly.
 If they get just a little bit of air time, they’ll keep coming back.

 What should you do if your meeting is disrupted?